browserengineering/book/book/animations.md

 a layout object to be the specified value in pixels, as opposed to the default behavior that sizes a block to contain block and inline descendants.
 If as a result the descendants don't fit, they will *overflow* in a natural way.
-This generally means overflowing the bottom edge of the block ancestor, because we'll use `width` to determine the area for line breaking.[^overflow]
+This usually means overflowing the bottom edge of the block ancestor, because we'll use `width` to determine the area for line breaking.[^overflow]